emiyl/switch.cfw.guide/index.md

 Homebrew is custom, user-made software, which haven't been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.
 The Homebrew Launcher is a launcher you can install to your Switch to run these homebrew applications.

 ## What firmwares can I install homebrew on?
-Homebrew can be installed on Nintendo Switch system version 3.0.0.
+Homebrew can be installed on Nintendo Switch system version 3.0.0 and below.
 This guide will help you through installing homebrew on your Nintendo Switch console.

 ## Is this safe?
 It _should_ be.
 Make sure to always run homebrew from trustworthy sources.
 I will not be held responsible for any damages done to your device.